-If you don’t know the story - I went to Cordova in August of 2018 with a small team to do work for a program called Science & Memory at the University of Oregon.
+If you don’t know the story - I went to Cordova in August of 2018 with a small team to do work for a program called Science & Memory.
 Cordova is a small town on the Eastern side of Prince William Sound, roughly 150 miles SE of Anchorage.
 With no roads in or out, only accessible by boat or plane, it is intentionally off the beaten path.
 We stayed at the end of the road, at Orca Adventure Lodge.
-My professors Deb & Dan Morrison are friends with the Ranney family who own the lodge, and started the Science & Memory program here in 2014.
+Program leaders Deb & Dan Morrison are friends with the Ranney family who own the lodge, and started the Science & Memory program here in 2014.
 They are the reason I am here.

 Scroll to the bottom for the most recent content